back to blog

 Key Point Details

-Eligible Assets New plant and equipment (tools, utes, trailers, equipment).
-New or second-hand depreciating assets.
+Eligible assets New or second-hand depreciating assets used in the business (tools, utes, trailers, equipment).
 Building improvements do not qualify.

-Record-Keeping Keep tax invoices, delivery receipts, proof of first use, and business-use documentation for 5 years.
-Digital records are acceptable.
+Record-keeping Keep tax invoices, proof of first use, and business-use records for 5 years.
+Digital records accepted.

 Book an EOFY Tax Strategy Session